J. Jayalalithaa: Third term as Chief Minister (2002–2006)

 Her administrative abilities were notable in her handling of events following the tsunami that hit Tamil Nadu on 26 December 2004.
 Jayalalithaa announced a Rs 153.37 crore relief package, divided into a general package and a separate one for fishermen.
 She announced that affected families would get Rs 1 lakh as compensation for every member lost, along with one dhoti, one sari, two bedsheets, 60 kg of rice, three litres of kerosene, and Rs 1,000 in cash for groceries and that furthermore, Rs 1,000 was to be given for purchase of utensils, Rs 2,000 so they could put up accommodation.
 Per family, and there were about one lakh families in all, the package would cost about Rs 5,000.
 The fishermen also received an extra Rs 65 crore meant to cover gill nets and boats.
 It was only a matter of hours before Nagapattinam had its power supply back.
 With the state working on disaster management for over seven years, response time had been reduced significantly; mobile cranes and ambulances were on patrol.
 The government entrusted district administration with rehabilitation of affected families, and when they were found to be incompetent, she reshuffled or sacked officers immediately.
 Jayalalithaa even extended help to the Sri Lankan government by instating officers to guide the island nation in the process of rehabilitation.
-Her administrative style was uncompromising, whether it was banning the sale of gutkha, or mandatory installation of rainwater harvesting systems, but, she got things done on time without any ifs or buts, as was seen with the tsunami relief, ensuring people remembered not the ruthlessness of her tenure, but the help it gave them.
+When Hindi actor Vivek Oberoi volunteered to rehabilitate the tsunami-hit coastal fishing village of Devanampattinam in Cuddalore district but later withdrew from the project on 3 April 2005, on the next day, Jayalalithaa criticized his involvement as a publicity stunt and accused him of doing little beyond taking credit for relief and rehabilitation measures carried out by her government.

 On 11 May 2006, Jayalalithaa resigned as the chief minister of Tamil Nadu following her party's defeat in the assembly elections.